runtimeverification/michelson-semantics/michelson/michelson.md

   rule #GroupOrder(_:StorageDecl) => 10
 ```

-As implied by the name, these rules implement an insertion sort of a loading
+These rules implement an insertion sort of a loading groups list.
+This is, by
-groups list.
-This is, by far, the simplest sort to implement in K, and since no
+far, the simplest sort to implement in K, and since no file will require more
-file will require more than 15 loading groups (and the vast majority require far
+than 15 loading groups (and the vast majority require far fewer), its
-fewer), its performance drawbacks should be unnoticable.
+performance drawbacks should be unnoticable.

 ```k
   syntax Groups ::= #InsertInOrder(Groups, Group) [function]